New Wave Hot Dogs

 New Wave Hot Dogs is the second studio album by American indie rock band Yo La Tengo, released in 1987 by record label Coyote.

 Re-releases

-New Wave Hot Dogs was re-released by Coyote, along with President Yo La Tengo and the "Asparagus Song" single, on CD in 1989.
-It has also been re-released by City Slang and Matador.
+The CD version (released by Coyote/Twin Tone Records) included the band's following album President Yo La Tengo and the A-side of the 1987 single "The Asparagus Song".
+It was re-released by Matador Records, in 1996.

 Reception

 The album was described by Dave Henderson in a 1988 review in Underground magazine as "a fine album, a loveable set of tunes – all put together with the greatest of ease."
 AllMusic called it "a quantum leap over the sound of their debut".

 Track listing

 All songs written by Ira Kaplan except where noted.